Introduction

 ∴ descending order can be written as

-Ascending order can be written as
+Ascending order will be the reverse

-3. Ordering of unlike fractions with different numerator
+3. Order unlike fractions not same numerator

 Ordering of unlike fractions with different numerator is done after comparing of unlike fractions with different numerator method.